 During the last couple of years, the popularity of Bitcoin and other Cryptocurrencies has increased considerably, given the large trading volume, capital invested, public interest, and of course supply and demand laws.

-With Bitcoin seeing all time highs of over $19,000 USD during the bull market top in 2017, the nature of the crypto market changed.
 New users might be looking for ways to bridge the gap between cryptos and fiat currency, and see how the interchange between the two systems works.

 There are multiple ways to go about doing this.
 People may worry about cashing out large sums of money and want to make sure everything is safe and secure, and that is a good idea.